-Algorithm DTS:

-- Initialize a global job list with the root as the only available job. - while the job list is not empty do - ▶ Idle processors look for jobs with the highest priority in the global job list. - ▶ A working processor maintains its own split point information at the global job list. - ▶ A working processor updates bounds when a job is finished and then becomes idle.
+- Algorithm DTS(game tree G) - Initialize a global job list with the root as the only available job. - while the job list is not empty do - ▶ Idle processors look for jobs with the highest priority in the global job list. - ▶ A working processor maintains its own split point information at the global job list. - ▶ A working processor updates bounds when a job is finished and then becomes idle.